THE 2023EVENT!

 'Duck!' by Amy May Nunn.

 The first 10 minutes of each play were performed in front of a live audience and via live streaming of students aged 12 to 15 who voted for the winner.
-Students now have the chance to vote by watching the videos of the performances.
+Students also had the chance to vote by watching the videos of the performances.

 This is the magic of live theatre, PLUS the empowerment of the democratic vote.
 The annual Martin-Lysicrates Prize provides a first-time experience for students aged 12 to 15.